 We were helped into the pedalo by a friendly member of staff and off we went.
 We could explore pretty much down to the Serpentine Bridge and back again.
 It’s a really good sized area that can accomodate a lot of boats – and plenty of ducks, geese and swans too!

 Spending time on the water allowed us to slow down and just take in our surroundings.
 The children loved it – and waved at so many people enjoying their day by the side of the Hyde Park Serpentine lake.
 It’s a great place for people watching and just enjoying watching the world go by.

 We had a great time in our pedalo on the Serpentine boating lake and know it’s an activity we’ll happily do again in the future – despite it being a lot of effort on your legs!
 Hyde Park boats are the perfect family activity and ticked a box on our list of things to do in London!

 Bluebird Boats also have the UK’s first Solarshuttle, a passenger ferry driven entirely by energy from the sun!
 The children have obviously asked to go on that next time we visit!
 Plus it’s not far from the Serpentine lido either.

-You can find out more about Bluebird Boats and opening times over on their website – it’s very weather dependant and times do vary seasonally and across school holidays and bank holidays.
+You can find out more about Bluebird Boats – the Hyde Park boating – and opening times over on their website – it’s very weather dependant and times do vary seasonally and across school holidays and bank holidays but they generally open daily throughout the season.
 For reference, the address is: Boat House, Hyde Park, London W2 2UH